mcinteerj/mongodb-graphql-lab/docs/02-mongodb-stitch-graphql.md

 The blue "Review and Deploy Changes" bar will appear again.
 Follow the steps from earlier to deploy the changes.
 > <img src="./images/02-mongodb-stitch-graphql/stitch-8.png" height="250">

 Nice!
-Now you have deployed your first GraphQL endpoint on MongoDB Stitch.
+Now you have deployed your first GraphQL endpoint on MongoDB Realm.
 Let's see if we can access data through the endpoint.

-MongoDB Stitch has a built in browser based GUI for accessing data through GraphQL, the UI is called Graph*i*QL.
+MongoDB Realm has a built in browser based GUI for accessing data through GraphQL, the UI is called Graph*i*QL.
 Click `GraphQL` in the left hand menu to access this interface.
 > <img src="./images/02-mongodb-stitch-graphql/graphql-4.png" height="350">

 Scroll to the bottom of the left-hand pane and you'll see a query has been automatically generated based on the data.
 Click the Play button (triangle) to run the query.
 > <img src="./images/02-mongodb-stitch-graphql/graphql-5.gif">

-Notice also that MongoDB Stitch has also automatically generated documentation of the GraphQL endpoint on the right handside.
+Notice also that MongoDB Realm has also automatically generated documentation of the GraphQL endpoint on the right handside.
 This is interactive so you can click through to understand the different queries and data types available.
 > <img src="./images/02-mongodb-stitch-graphql/graphql-6.gif" height="400">

 Feel free to run a few queries to get used to the way GraphQL is structured.
 Here's a few examples: